Disinfecting Power of Methylene Blue: How It Kills Harmful Pathogens

 By utilising drug delivery systems and photodynamic therapy techniques, it is possible to tap into the potential of methylene blue for even more effective infection treatment and prevention.

-Photodynamic therapy (PDT) is a non-invasive treatment method that combines photosensitising agents like methylene blue with specific wavelengths of light to generate reactive oxygen species (ROS), which can selectively destroy harmful pathogens.
+Photodynamic therapy (PDT) is a treatment method that combines photosensitising agents like methylene blue with specific wavelengths of light to generate reactive oxygen species (ROS), which can selectively destroy harmful pathogens.

 With the proper photodynamic dosage and targeted therapy approach, it is possible to effectively treat various infections, including those caused by antibiotic-resistant bacteria, without causing harm to healthy cells or tissues.